About Me

 What about other car interests?

 I became a member of Capri Club International from 1989 to ‘98, the most memorable Capri shows being Brean ‘89, CC Summer Camp ‘94/’95/’96 and Capri Mania ‘96.
 For the next 4-5 years it was Ford Fair, Capri Club and classic car shows that I attended as a member of various Capri Clubs (Dorset, Hampshire, Thames Valley, South Dorset and Avalon).
 I had some of my best moments in life with the Avalon Capri Club, but that’s another story.
 I also watched British Touring Car and historic car racing at Thruxton a few times but circuit racing didn’t really appeal to me.
-Surrey Street Rodders’ Wheels Day has been on my agenda yearly since 1992 and only missing out on 2003.
+Surrey Street Rodders’ Wheels Day was on my agenda yearly since 1992 for 20+ years and only missing out on 2003.

 So, what are your favourite cars?